FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

-\textbf{Experiment configuration and hyperparameters.} We consider a cross-silo scenario with $n=15$ clients (all participating in each training round) out of which $\nm$ are malicious.
-In Appendix~\ref{sec:more_devices}, we also provide results for $n=31$ clients.
+We consider a cross-silo scenario with $n=15$ clients (all participating in each training round) out of which $\nm$ are malicious.
+In Section~\ref{sec:more_devices}, we also provide results for $n=30$ clients.
+We remark that these numbers are aligned with current cross-silo applications~\cite{Ogier2022flamby, heyndrickx2023melloddy, Shej21}.
 The goal of the server is to prevent an attack by identifying the malicious clients and exclude their models from the global aggregation.
-The experiments are conducted for image classification problems on the MNIST~\citep{MNIST}, CIFAR-10~\citep{He16}, and ISIC2019~\citep{Codella} datasets for which we rely on a single-layer neural network, a ResNet-18~\citep{Kri09}, and an Efficientnet-B0 pretrained on Imagenet~\citep{tan2019efficientnet}, respectively.
+The experiments are conducted for image classification problems on the MNIST~\cite{MNIST}, CIFAR-10~\cite{He16}, and ISIC2019~\cite{Codella} datasets for which we rely on a single-layer neural network, a ResNet-18~\cite{Kri09}, and an Efficientnet-B0 pretrained on Imagenet~\cite{tan2019efficientnet}, respectively.

-Similar to previous works~\citep{Pan20, Cao20, Mallah21, Park21, nguyen22}, we assume that the server has a small validation dataset at its disposal to perform the group tests (the validation dataset is not used for training).
+Similar to previous works~\cite{Mallah21,nguyen22,Pan20, Cao20, Park21}, we assume that the server has a small validation dataset at its disposal to perform the group tests (the validation dataset is not used for training).
 Such dataset is not required by FedGT, but is used here due to our choice for the tests in the experiments.
-The validation dataset should contain data that are sampled from a distribution close to the underlying distribution of the (benign) clients' datasets, i.e., it should be a \emph{quasi-dataset}~\citep{Pan20, Mallah21}.
-For the experiments, we create the validation dataset by randomly sampling $100$ data-points from the training set, i.e., the label distribution may not be uniform.
-For MNIST and CIFAR10, the remaining training data (of size $59900$ and $49900$) are split evenly at random among the 15 clients, resulting in homogenous data among the clients.
-For ISIC2019, we follow~\citep{Ogier2022flamby} and randomly partition the dataset into a training and a test set consisting of $19859$ and $3388$ samples, respectively.
+The validation dataset should contain data that are sampled from a distribution close to the underlying distribution of the (benign) clients' datasets, i.e., it should be a \emph{quasi-dataset}~\cite{Pan20, Mallah21}.
+For the experiments, we create the validation dataset by randomly sampling $100$ data-points from the available data.
+As a result, the label distribution may not be uniform.
+For MNIST and CIFAR10, the remaining data points (of size $59900$ and $49900$) are split evenly at random among the 15 clients, resulting in homogenous data among the clients, and used for training.
+For ISIC2019, we follow~\cite{Ogier2022flamby} and randomly partition the dataset into a training and a test set consisting of $19859$ and $3388$ samples, respectively.
 We then partition the training dataset into six parts according to the image acquisition system used to collect the images.
 Finally, we iteratively split the largest partition in half until we have $15$ partitions.
-As shown in Appendix~\ref{app:isic}, this procedure results in a heterogeneous setting where both label distributions and number of samples differ among clients.
+This procedure results in a heterogeneous setting where both label distributions and number of samples differ among clients (for the details of the ISIC2019 experiments we refer the reader to the Appendix).